 This parameterization does not allow a psychophysically meaningful interpretation of the parameters.

 The cumulative gaussian is obtained by combining the gauss sigmoid with one of the linear cores (ab,mw,linear).
-The parameterizations are precisely the same as for the logistic function with one exception: The scaling factor z(alpha) for the mw parameterization is , where is the inverse of the the cumulative gaussian.

 Also for the cumulative Gumbel sigmoids, the parameterizations are similar to the logistic function.
 However, the Gumbel distribution is skewed.
 This implies that the alpha parameter of the ab parameterization can not be interpreted as a 75% threshold.
 For the mw parameterization this is solved in a different way.
 The lgumbel + mw function is parametrized as follows: